Kermalis/SudokuSolver/README.md

 ## To Do

-1. Maybe lower the framework version
-2. A way to toggle techniques and logging with the UI
+1. A way to toggle techniques and logging with the UI
-3. Log class